SenseLogic/CODA/README.md

 *   Design before you program, to avoid loosing precious time in developing the wrong solution to the wrong problem.

 *   First find what is really needed, by taking a few minutes to write :
-    *   a short text explaining how to use the application before implementing it, to optimize its external interface.
+    *   a short text explaining how to use the application, to optimize the application interface before implementing it;
-    *   a short text explaining what the application components will do before implementing them, to optimize the internal architecture.
+    *   a short text explaining what the application components will do, to optimize the application architecture before implementing them;
-    *   a short text or test code explaining to the other programmers how they will use the application components, to optimize the class interfaces.
+    *   a short text or test code explaining to the other programmers how they will use the application components, to optimize their interface before implementing them.

 ## Version